About Us

 History of Kingaroy Observatory (formerly Maidenwell Observatory)

-FYI, the Kingaroy Observatory is the largest, self-funded Astro Tourism business in Queensland, Australia.
+This public outreach facility is the largest, self-funded Astro Tourism business in Queensland.

 On a dark, cloud-free night, the visitor gets to look through 35cm (14 inch) Meade Schmidt Cassegrain telescopes.